How to find your graduate

 - Yellow: Math, Science, Health Services (Non-Nursing), Hospitality, Criminal Justice, or Social Sciences

-For example, if you’re trying to find a Nursing graduate, look among the group of students wearing apricot tassels; for a criminal justice major, look behind the Center for Social Sciences, look among the students with yellow tassels; and so on.
+For example, if you’re trying to find a Nursing graduate, look among the group of students wearing apricot tassels; for a criminal justice major, look behind the School of Public and Human Services, look among the students with yellow tassels; and so on.

-For more, see the information about academic regalia and the lists of majors by Academic Department found within the Commencement program.
+For more, see the information about academic regalia and the lists of majors by Academic School found within the Commencement program.